 International Trains in Montenegro

 Currently Montenegro only has rail connections to Serbia.
 If you want to travel from Montenegro to Bosnia, Croatia, Albania or Kosovo, your best choice is travelling by car or taking a bus.
-Even if Albania has railway lines connecting Montenegro to it, they are currently only used for cargo transport.
+Even if Albania has railway lines connecting Montenegro to it, they currently only serve cargo transport.